Phani-TrainingPrograms/FnFTraining-2024/DotnetTraining/Web technologies/Html/Readme.md

 ### HTML Basics
 1. Files are saved with extension .htm
 2. HTML5 Documents will have a Prologue called DocType which is html.
-3. Every Html Doc starts with <html> tag and ends with an end tag which is </html>
+3. Every Html Doc starts with &lt;html&gt; tag and ends with an end tag which is &lt;/html&gt;